 Bringing the contractor on board early in the design process was critical to help shape a design that would be buildable within the aggressive time frame.

-Check out this video for more insights on the process!
+Watch this video for more insights on the integrative project process.

 How did the decision to bring the contractor on board early in the project affect the design and construction process?